Oluwatofunmiii/Amazon-Product-Review-Analysis/README.md

 #### Build the dashboard
 Bar charts for category comparisons.
 Pie and Bar charts for business insights into highest discount % by regions.
 ## Key Findings
+Electronics give the biggest discounts but also gained the highest revenue.
+Very high discounts (over 50%) often come with lower ratings.
+Only a few products have more than 1000 reviews, yet these products (Electronics) create most of the revenue.